Daniel-Heo/realtrans/README.md

 > 3. Run realtrans.exe in the RealTrans folder

 #### 1. Install Python ( Require 3.10.x ) : https://www.python.org/downloads/ ( *** Be sure to select run Admin and add PATH. *** )
+( Caution: It is recommended to install the Python installation folder in the simple format of C:\python\.
+If the path is complex, contains spaces, or contains non-English characters, it may not run sometimes. )

 > How to check installation result
 - Create a console window by running cmd in the window.